LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## How does LIFESCOPE work?

 The core of LIFESCOPE is an automated set of tools to collect personal data (via [API ETL Scripts](https://lifescopelabs.github.io/etl.html), [Browser Plugin](https://lifescopelabs.github.io/browser-extension.html), [App](https://lifescopelabs.github.io/app.html) repositories) and organize everything a standard way.

-All of the collected data is then organized into a [database](https://lifescopelabs.github.io/database.html) and presented with the [GraphQL and Rest APIs](https://lifescopelabs.github.io/api.html).
+All of the collected data is organized into a [database](https://lifescopelabs.github.io/database.html) and presented with the [GraphQL and Rest APIs](https://lifescopelabs.github.io/api.html).

 ### Data Collection
  - [API ETL Scripts](https://lifescopelabs.github.io/etl.html)